 After unification of Germany, Deutsche Bahn (DB) initially took over ex-DR locomotives, their service numbers being changed by replacing the first digit ‘1’ with ‘2’.
 ‘New’ classes 230, 231 and 242 were soon withdrawn; of the most numerous class 232, over 400 were kept in service.
 Some underwent various modifications.
 65 were fitted with Russian 12D49M diesel engines (class 233).
 100 were re-constructed with trucks from withdrawn 230s (ex-DR 130s) and became class 234; of these, two were fitted with Caterpillar 3608 diesels, two with MaK units and two with 12D49s; large-scale power plant replacement was, however, finally considered too expensive and was not proceeded with.
 Finally, ten examples were fitted with 4000 hp 2-5D49M diesels and ED133 traction engines and became classes 241 and 241.8.

 DB sold a number of surplus locomotives of these types to private operators and later some of them appeared in Poland.
 First were purchased by PCC Rail Szczakowa in 2000 and, after minor modifications (standard lighting, speed indicators etc.), impressed into service in both domestic and international traffic.
 Due to high rated power (which allows for eliminating double-heading with heavy freight trains), they enjoy a good opinion with railwaymen.
-Until late 2006, fifteen examples were obtained, including two 231s (two went to PTKiGK Zabrze, later PTK Holding – now a part of DB Schenker Rail Polska).
+Until late 2006, fifteen examples were obtained, including two 231s (two went to PTKiGK Zabrze, later PTK Holding – in July 2009 impressed into Deutsche Bahn and re-named DB Schenker Rail Polska, then DB Cargo Polska).
 Third 231, namely ex-DR 231.009 (re-numbered BR231-037), crashed during tests in December 2006 and was not rebuilt.
 According to SK, in late 2008 there were as many as 57 examples in Poland, some of them undergoing necessary modifications.
 The largest fleet was that of East-West Railways, a joint venture of Railion Deutschland AG and PCC Kolchem, based in Wrocław.
 Particularly interesting are three of them, which had been used by Soviet (and then Russian) industrial railways and were later sold to private German operators; they include the last TЭ109 built for domestic use, TЭ109-033 (s/n 0860/1978).
 At least two Polish 232s (BR232-008 from PTKiGK Zabrze and W232.07 from Sigma company) have been fitted with 8-cylinder Caterpillar 3606 diesels, rated at 2700 hp.
-Further purchases will most probably follow.

 Main technical data – BR231